mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 But, no matter what I did, I couldn't get any of the example Arduino files to run the motors.
 I tried uploading different firmware, I tried the Arduino IDE, I tried pronterface, etc. I checked the power draw to the motors (with a multimeter) and it found it to be around 1.2V.
 This didn't make sense as these motors needed more power than 1.2V.
 Alas, it had to have been something in my wiring (perhaps an improper ground?).
 I wired and re-wired and tried not to lose my mind. **I decided that I needed to step away for a bit to regroup and then try to tackle the project with simpler wiring and software.**

 So, with David's help, I explored options to simplify the wiring and software.
-I was interested in finding a chip with integrated stepper drivers as this would remove ~30 wires; unfortuntely, not many chips have integrated stepper drivers that can run the very powerful Nema 23 stepper motors I had ordered for the project (they're max power intake is 3A).
+I was interested in finding a chip with integrated stepper drivers as this would remove ~30 wires; unfortunately, not many chips have integrated stepper drivers that can run the very powerful Nema 23 stepper motors I had ordered for the project (they're max power intake is 3A).
 I was also interested in finding a chip that could run the Opentrons software (which runs on Smoothieware firmware).
 David's software is great, but at the time, it only worked on Windows and I didn't own a windows computer.

 That left me with very few options, especially for someone who doesn't know enough to circumvent the pitfalls of each option.
 * [Smoothieboard v 1.1](http://smoothieware.org/smoothieboard-v1)